26 Oct The Best Things to do after a Job Loss or When You Feel Stuck In Your Career

 If you’ve been following an exercise or activity regimen where you engage in a regular body related practice, whether it’s running, going to the gym, walks or hikes, yoga, dance, swimming, cycling etc, you would know that exercise affects not just your body but your mind too!

 The effects of exercise and activity in stimulating feel good hormones such as endorphins, dopamine, serotonin and norepinephrine is well known.
-That’s why exercise is advised when you want to promote mental health too and relieve stress.
+That’s why exercise is advised when you want to promote mental health too and relieve stress, especially after a job loss.

 Read more: 8 Ways to Grow your Career Sustainably